alexkayuda/interview_prep/security+/1_General Security Concepts/3_change management processes.md

-# importance of change management processes and the impact to security
+# The importance of change management processes and the impact to security

 <br>